jwcarr/eyekit/GUIDE.md

 # InterestArea[stem, jump]
 ```

-Manually marking-up interest areas in the raw text is typically useful if you have a small number of known interest areas.
+Manually marking up interest areas in the raw text is typically useful if you have a small number of known interest areas.
 However, Eyekit also provides more powerful tools for extracting interest areas programmatically.
 For example, you can use `TextBlock.words()` to iterate over every word in the text as an `InterestArea` without needing to explicitly mark each of them up in the raw text:

 ```python
 for word in txt.words():